kc-frost/delivery-mileage-tracker/README.md

 Copy your deployment ID
 ![](https://github.com/kc-frost/delivery-mileage-tracker/blob/main/images/7copy%20deployment%20id.png)

+### Step 6
+Import this [shortcut](https://www.icloud.com/shortcuts/257ad52992004f51ae059178a39a6d70) to your phone, and paste your deployment ID in the Text box that asks for it, and it's all set!

 ## roadmap
 - total mileage and base pay per month
-- delete most recent log
+- ~~delete most recent log~~
 - customize where data is saved and not be limited by tables